Find Time-Saving Kindergarten Resources ➔

 While those are three main topics that you’ll find in any space unit, there’s so much more fun space learning to be had.
 One of the favorite topics, year after year, is astronauts.
 What kid doesn’t want to visit space someday?
 They love learning about astronauts and what they do.

-And you can’t miss out on the opportunity to do so space writing.
-With writing prompts like “If I met an alien I would. . .” and “If I was an astronaut I would. . ” students will be excited to write.
+And you can’t miss out on the opportunity to do some space writing.
+With writing prompts like “If I met an alien I would. . .” and “If I were an astronaut I would. . . ” students will be excited to write.
 These activities get students’ creative juices flowing while working on important writing skills.

 Grab Your Space Lapbook and Get Learning

 Your students will love learning about space and creating their own space lapbook.
-You can get all of these activities and more in the Space Lapbook resource on Teachers Pay Teacher.
-You can also find these activities in a digital version too.
-No matter which you choose, your students will love digging deeper into space by creating a space lapbook.
+You can find both the printable version and the digital version of these Space Activities on Teachers Pay Teachers.
+No matter which you choose, your students will love digging deeper into space by creating a space lapbook!
+Head over to my TPT store to grab everything you need for your space unit!

 Printable Space Lapbook with all of the activities discussed above and more